-General Sociology 20
+General Sociology 20 Prerequisite: None Additional Fee Required

-Prerequisite: None

-In this course you will demonstrate an understanding of group behaviour based on fact, rather than opinion, as well as recognize perspectives focused on realities rather than ideas of what should be.
-Students will also understand what it feels to be a part of society and what influences our lives and the roles we play in societal change.
+In this course you will demonstrate an understanding of group behaviour based on fact rather than opinion as well as recognize perspectives focused on realities rather than the idea of what should be.
+Students will also understand what it feels to be a part of society and what influences our lives and role in societal change.